AdrianArnaiz/AdrianArnaiz/content/post/rg-gnn-hcml/index.md

 ---
-title: Notes about my ELLIS + Qualcomm AI Research Workshop on GNN + HCML
+title: Notes about ELLIS + Qualcomm AI Research Workshop on GNN + HCML
 subtitle: Reading Group Session and Panel about Graph Neural Networks and Human-Centric Machine Learning by distinguished scientist from ELLIS and Qualcomm AI Research in which I was organizer and moderator.

 # Summary for listings and search engines